doombubbles/bg3-mods/README.md

 - War Magic now works with Extra Attack and the cantrip and attack can be used in either order
 - (Currently Disabled) Now gains spell slots like a half caster instead of a third caster
   - Still chooses specifically Abjuration and Evocation spells at most levels
-- (Currently Disabled) Passively learns the Daredevil Proximity effect at level 6

 ### Arcane Trickster